Jaco0bo/Ejercicios_Primer_Tercio-AREP/README.md

 - The framework will then look for static files in the specified directory, such as target/classes/webroot/public, making it easier for developers to organize and manage their application's static resources.

-**4. Additional Tasks:**
-- Build an example demonstrating how applications would be developed on your server.